marc1307/unexclusivy-spotify-podcasts/README.md

 # unexclusivy-spotify-podcasts
-Generates a RSS feed that can be subscribed in your favorite podcast app
+Generates an RSS feed that can be subscribed in your favorite podcast app

 How to run:
 -----------